Suppose that the file "death-list-5.rkt" contains

 Unlike the syntax-coloring property of a language (as described in Source-Handling Configuration), the result-value format is a property of a module (via its language) as opposed to a property of the module’s source text.
 That is, the run-time configuration for a module should be available even if the module is compiled to bytecode form and the source is unavailable.
 Due to this difference, language properties such as run-time configuration are not reported via a get-info function that exported from the language’s parser module, but instead through a separate module whose name is attached to the syntax object for a parsed module form.

 Going back to the literal language (see Source-Handling Configuration), we can adjust the language so that directly running a literal module causes it to print out its string, while using a literal module in a larger program simply provides data without printing.
-To make this work, we will need three modules.
-(For clarity here, we will implement these modules as separate files.
-But they could equally well be submodules of a single file.)
+To make this work, we will need three extra module files:

 The "literal/language-info.rkt" module provides reflective information about the language of modules written in the literal language.
-The name of this module is not special; it will be connected to the literal language through a change to the reader submodule of "literal/main.rkt".
+The name of this module is not special; it will be connected to the literal language through a change to "literal/lang/reader.rkt".

 The "literal/runtime-config.rkt" module will be identified by "literal/language-info.rkt" as the run-time configuration code for a main module that uses the literal language.